Trust-Codes-Ltd/gs1-compression/README.md

 - Pass the URI prefix in the `uri_stem` parameter.
 Normally you might want to be the same as the full-length URI's prefix.

-- Set `use_optimization=True` if you would like to use optimized encoding of GS1 application identifiers and save more characters in the compressed string.
+- Set `use_optimizations=True` if you would like to use optimized encoding of GS1 application identifiers and save more characters in the compressed string.
 By default, it's set to be `False`.

 - Set `compress_other_key_value_pairs=True` if you would like to compress non-GS1 key-value pairs in the full URI.
 By default, it's set to be `False`.